Machine-learning regression methods for American-style path-dependent contracts: Conclusion and Further Developments

 \section{Conclusion and Further Developments}

-In the present paper, we studied state of art algorithms that are now classified under the name of machine learning to price Asian, look-back products, and callable certificates with early-termination features.
-More precisely, we adapted the approach of \textcite{herrera2021optimal} to the case of path-dependent payoffs with early-termination features, and we compare the results with an alternative original formulation based on signature methods.
-All the experiments are run under a Black-Scholes dynamics for the stock price.
+In the present paper, we studied state of the art algorithms, that are now classified under the name of machine learning, to price Asian, look-back products, and callable certificates with early-termination features.
+More precisely, we adapted the approach of~\textcite{herrera2021optimal} to the case of path-dependent payoffs with early-termination features, and we compare the results with alternative original formulations based on signature methods.
+All the experiments are run under a Black-Scholes dynamics for a single stock price.

-We observed that, at least for the type of payoffs and the dynamics we considered, these algorithms have a performance, in terms of accuracy and computational efficiency, comparable to that of more traditional algorithms, such as the ones based on polynomial basis functions.
-In particular, we observed that a careful selection of the risk factors in traditional approaches may lead to relevant improvement in computational time by saving the accuracy of the results when pricing Asian and look-back products with early-termination features.
+We observed that, at least for the type of payoffs and the dynamics we considered, these algorithms have a performance, in terms of accuracy and computational efficiency, often comparable to that of more traditional algorithms, such as the ones based on polynomial basis functions.
+In particular, we observed that a careful selection of the risk factors in traditional approaches may lead to relevant improvement in computational time by saving the accuracy of the results, at least when pricing Asian and look-back products with early-termination features.
 On the other hand, when pricing callable certificates, the best choices of basis functions are random networks (R-FFNN and R-RNN); in this case, polynomials become unfeasible for many dates and larger degrees.
+In this context, signatures do not emerge as strictly necessary algorithms.
+Although prices obtained from truncated signatures are among the highest for look-back options and certificates, these are matched by R-FFNNs which, moreover, have much lower computational times.
+Further, more investigations would be needed to address the computational issues (inversion of the regression basis) which turns out to be (almost) singular\footnote{This phenomenon is already known in the literature and is due to the fact that some signature coefficients of embedded paths may be equal (see, for example, Section 2.1.5 in \textcite{primer_signature_ML} - version 1).} with regularization techniques (e.g.~Lasso or Ridge regularization).
+Such problems can be avoided using randomized signatures, as alluded to in Section \ref{sec:rand_signature}, for which we can obtain similar, though not equal, results.
+Standard signatures show their abilities as feature extractors particularly well for high truncations, and that is where advantages compared to randomized signatures become more apparent, but the latter have the advantage of being able to offer similar expressiveness at lower computational costs.\\